Dan503/gutter-grid/README.md

 )
 `````

 Column width is now stated first, and screen width is stated second.
 By default, the screen width will be calculated as a `max-width` media query.
-However, you can now provide [mq-scss](https://www.npmjs.com/package/mq-scss) syntax as an alternative to stating a screen pixel value width.
-This means that you can define the column break points using just about any media queries you like.
+However, you can now provide [mq-scss](https://www.npmjs.com/package/mq-scss) syntax as an alternative to stating a screen width pixel value.
+This means that you can define the column break points using just about any media query you like.
 Taking a mobile first `min-width` approach will break legacy browser support though unless you have [UnMQ](https://github.com/jonathantneal/postcss-unmq) integrated into your build process.

 Version 2.x